glasergl/Constrained-Instance/README.md

 Another example would be strings that should only contain alphabetical characters and not be empty, e.g., storing names.
 Usually, one would need to check at every position in the code where a new assignment happens whether the constraint holds.
 Even if there is just one method that does the assignment, i.e., a setter, this is usually not close to the variable declaration.
-Therefore, the constraint checked in the setter is easily missed.
+Therefore, the constraint checked in the setter is easily missed by readers.

 Fortunately, this library contains the wrapper type `Constrained` which can be used to wrap an instance of a class and pass a predicate at construction time.
 The predicate is added right at the instantiation which means it is written directly at the variable that is constrained.